eideeivindsen/react-beginner-course-day-1/02-props/README.md

 # Properties

 ## Component properties
 Untill now, our components have only rendered static content.
 To make them more dynamic, we can define a funtion parameter `props`.
-This argument is an object that contains certain properties about the component.
-You may use any property name.
+It is an JS object that contains properties of the component.
+You may use any field names on the `property` object.
 ```jsx
 const Greeting = (props) => <p>Hello { props.name }!</p>
 ```